alvintpham/Restaurant-Order-Analysis/README.md

 # Restaurant Order Analysis

-## Overview
+## Project Overview
-This project analyzes a quarter's worth of orders from a fictitious international cuisine restaurant using MySQL.
-The goal is to explore the menu, understand order patterns, and analyze customer behavior to identify top-spending orders and popular categories.
+Analyzed a quarter's worth of transactional data from an international cuisine restaurant using MySQL to uncover menu performance, order trends, and customer spending behavior across 12,266 records and 8 fields.

 ## Objectives
-1. **Explore the Items Table** — Understand the menu by finding the number of items, least and most expensive dishes, and average price by category
+1. Explore and profile the menu items table to understand pricing and category distribution
-2. **Explore the Orders Table** — Analyze order patterns including date range, order volume, and orders with the most items
+2. Analyze order patterns including volume, date range, and high-item orders
-3. **Analyze Customer Behavior** — Combine both tables to identify least and most ordered items, top spending orders, and insights on the highest spend categories
+3. Combine tables using JOIN operations to identify customer behavior and high-value orders

+## Skills Demonstrated
+- Data querying and filtering using SELECT, WHERE, and HAVING
+- Aggregations using COUNT, SUM, AVG, MIN, MAX, and ROUND
+- Table joining using LEFT JOIN with aliases
+- Subqueries for advanced filtering
+- Data grouping and sorting using GROUP BY and ORDER BY
+- Business insight generation from query results

 ## Key Findings
-- The menu has 32 items across 4 categories: American, Asian, Mexican, and Italian
+- Menu contains 32 items across 4 categories: American, Asian, Mexican, and Italian
-- Italian dishes have the highest average price at $16.75, while American dishes average $10.07
+- Italian dishes average $16.75, which is 66% higher than American dishes at $10.07
-- 5,370 orders were placed between January and March 2023
+- 5,370 unique orders were recorded in Q1 2023, averaging
+  approximately 60 orders per day
-- The Hamburger was the most ordered item while Chicken Tacos was the least ordered
+- Hamburger was the most ordered item while Chicken Tacos had the lowest order volume despite Mexican having the most menu items
-- Italian items dominated the highest spending orders, suggesting it is the most popular category among high spend customers
+- Italian cuisine appeared in 4 out of the top 5 highest spend orders, making it the strongest revenue-driving category

+## Recommendations
+- Expand Italian menu offerings to capitalize on high average price and strong demand among high-spend customers
+- Re-evaluate Mexican menu performance despite having the highest number of dishes, it generates the least customer demand
+- Introduce group dining incentives as large orders over 12 items represent only 0.4% of orders but are high revenue opportunities

-## Tools & Libraries
+## Tools & Technologies
 - MySQL
 - MySQL Workbench